ʔ

 - axáʔ iʔ ʔastkʷ iʔ mxiɬp Cedar boughs (PS)

-ʔasx̌m̓ spine / backbone
+ʔasx̌m̓ spine, backbone

-ʔAtánaʔ geog.-Yakima (Cv)
+ʔAtánaʔ place name- Yakima (Cv)

-ʔátətxiʔst able to sleep
+ʔatətxíst able to sleep

-ʔatxílx sleep (more than one) / sleep (plural)
+ʔatxílx sleep (more than one)

 ʔatxíl̓xst put to sleep (more than 1)